Kürtőskalács: History

-The first known record that hints at a family of cakes baked by rotating spit over cinders dates back to Medieval times (about 1450) and is found in a manuscript from Heidelberg.
+The first known record that hints at a family of cakes baked by rotating spit over cinders dates back to medieval times (about 1450) and is found in a manuscript from Heidelberg.
 The description mentions a strip of raised dough that has to be wound in a helix shape around a baking spit, and brushed with egg yolk before baking.

-In the 16th century, the evolution of the cake family proceeded in three branches.
+Since the 16th century, the evolution of the cake family proceeded in three branches.
 The first branch contains pastries that preserved the image of cake similar to the one mentioned above, with a strip wound on spit in a helical shape.
-The Szekler-Hungarian kürtőskalács, Skalicky trdelnik (trdelník from Skalica), and the Czech-Moravian trdlo/trdelnice/trdelnik, which is virtually the same as the latter, as well as the kürtősfánk (kürtősh donut) belong to this branch.
-The second branch has pastries made from batter, namely the Lithuanian raguolis and šakotis, Polish sękacz, the French gateau a la broche, the German Baumkuchen, the Austrian Prügertorte and Prügelkrapfen as well as the Swedish Spettekaka.
-The third branch is represented by one cake, the Transylvanian-Saxon Baumstriezel, where a continuous dough strip is placed on a spit.
+The Szekler-Hungarian kürtőskalács, Skalický trdelník (trdelník from Skalica), and the Czech-Moravian trdlo/trdelnice/trdelník, which is virtually the same as the latter, as well as the kürtősfánk (kürtősh donut) belong to this branch.
+The second branch has pastries made from batter, namely the Lithuanian raguolis and šakotis, Polish sękacz, the French gateau à la broche, the German Baumkuchen, the Austrian Prügeltorte and Prügelkrapfen as well as the Swedish Spettekaka.
+The third branch is represented by one cake, the Transylvanian Saxon Baumstriezel, where a continuous dough strip is placed on a spit.

 The first known recipe of Kürtőskalács originates from Transylvania, included in the 1784 cookbook of Countess Mária Mikes of Zabola ("‘kürtős kaláts’ à la Mrs. Poráni").
 It makes no mention, however, of sweetening of any kind in the preparation.
 A recipe from the cookbook written by Kristóf Simai in 1795 in Upper Hungary (present-day Slovakia) first mentioned "sweetening subsequent to baking".
-Trdelnik from Skalica is based on similar preparation, with the cake surface covered in chopped nuts (e.g. walnut, almond) before baking, and sugar that is added only subsequent to baking.
+The Skalicky trdelnik, a variant from the 18th century is based on similar preparation, with the cake surface covered in chopped nuts (e.g. walnut, almond) before baking, and sugar that is added only subsequent to baking.